NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

     docker run --rm -it --volumes-from ${OBS_DATA_VOL} -v $METPLUS_CONFIG_DIR:/config -v ${WORKING_DIR}/wrf:/data/input/wrf -v ${METPLUS_DIR}:/data/output ${METPLUS_IMAGE} /metplus/METplus/ush/run_metplus.py /config/PointStat_matthew.conf

 As the analysis is performed, progress information is displayed.
-It is not uncommon to see "WARNING" messages in this output, but you should only be alarmed if you see messages with the text "ERROR".
+It is not uncommon to see "WARNING" messages in this output, and you should only be alarmed if you see messages with the text "ERROR".
 METPlus first makes two passes over each of the 48 hourly observation time-slices, converting data files to a suitable format for the analysis.
-It then performs statistical analysis on the data from the earth's surface and on the pressure level data.
+It then performs statistical analysis on the data from the earth's surface and from the "upper air".

-TBD: If no errors reported, how to see if successful and/or view results.
+METPlus will print its completion status when the processing finishes.